grnisha/GitHub-Octopus-Workshop/Workshop/WorkshopGuide/06_Azure_Infrastructure.md

 It is a simple application, but it can be used to show off a few features within Octopus Deploy.

-## Azure Bicep Templates
+## Azure ARM Templates

-We will be using Azure Bicep templates and [Octopus Runbooks](https://github.com/TechielassInc/GitHub-Octopus-Workshop/blob/main/Workshop/WorkshopGuide/14_terminology.md#what-is-octopus-runbooks) to deploy the infrastructure.
+We will be using Azure ARM templates and [Octopus Runbooks](https://github.com/TechielassInc/GitHub-Octopus-Workshop/blob/main/Workshop/WorkshopGuide/14_terminology.md#what-is-octopus-runbooks) to deploy the infrastructure.

+Octopus Deploy natively supports deploying ARM Templates.
+It can deploy Azure Bicep templates, but it is a more complex process.

 ## Next Section